When considering subleasing your office or commercial space, there are likely several questions running through your head.

-However, a broker should never replace your legal council.
+However, a broker should never replace your legal counsel.
 We always advise our clients to have an attorney review any contracts before agreeing to them.

 The more back-and-forth negotiations required or the more complex the terms of the lease or sublease, the more hours you’re likely to accumulate with your legal team.